MultiSafepay/docs/content/api/orders/adjust-payment-link-lifetime.md

 {{< description >}}
 ### Adjust session lifetimes

-The lifetime of a [payment page](/payment-pages/)session determines how long the customer can access the page and complete payment.
+The lifetime of a [payment page](/payment-pages/) session determines how long the customer can access the page and complete payment.
 This therefore applies to [redirect](/developer/direct-vs-redirect/) orders only.

 The lifetime begins when the payment link is generated.
 A `session_id` is returned in the payment page URL.
 The default lifetime is 30 days, after which the link expires.